bitovi/academy/src/react-native/18-maps/maps.md

 ### Solution 2

 If you’ve implemented the solution correctly, your Map should have Markers based on the coordinates of each Restaurant.
+Then, when you tap on a marker, it should show its info in a pop-up view.
+Then, you can tap on the pop-up view to navigate to the restaurant details view.

 <details>
 <summary>Click to see the solution</summary>